Hornopirén National Park (Chile)

-Hornopirén National Park is located in the Palena Province of Chile's Los Lagos Region.
-As part of the Andes chain, the park contains rugged mountains and unspoiled Valdivian temperate rainforests.
-The park is dominated by glacier-carved mountains and active volcanoes.
+Hornopirén National Park is located in the Palena Province of Chile's Los Lagos region.
+As part of the Andes chain, the park contains rugged mountains, lakes, and unspoiled Valdivian temperate rainforests.
+Glacier-carved mountains and active volcanoes dominate the park.

 Hornopirén National Park

-Hornopirén National Park is located in the Palena Province of Chile's Los Lagos Region, also known as Region X. As part of the Andes mountain chain, the park contains 482 sq km (186 sq mi) of rugged mountains and unspoiled Valdivian temperate rainforests.
+Hornopirén National Park is located in the Palena Province of Chile's Los Lagos region, also known as Region X. As part of the Chilean Andes, the park contains 482 sq km (186 sq mi) of rugged mountains and unspoiled Valdivian temperate rainforests.

-Its name comes from Mapundungún and means "Snow Oven," a reference to the imposing Hornopirén Volcano that, although not within park limits, crowns this landscape.
+Its name comes from Mapundungún and means "Snow Oven," a reference to the imposing Hornopirén Volcano that crowns this landscape, although not within park limits.
 Hornopirén National Park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.

 Chile's Route of Parks map - Thompson Conservation